Rose Mary Woods: Secretary to the President of the United States

-An expert analysis of the tapes conducted in January 1974 revealed that there were four or five separate erasures.
-Later forensic analysis in 2003 determined that the tape had been erased in several segments—at least five, and perhaps as many as nine.
-The contents of the gap remain unknown.
+An expert analysis of the tapes conducted in January 1974 revealed that there were four or five separate erasures, and perhaps as many as nine.
+The contents of the gaps remain unknown.

+After Nixon's resignation from the presidency, Woods maintained a sort of secret shrine to his memory in the Executive Office Building until she was ordered to remove it.

 Death

 Woods died on January 22, 2005, at McCrea Manor, a nursing home in Alliance, Ohio, near her hometown.
 A memorial service was held at the Richard Nixon Presidential Library and Museum in Yorba Linda, California.
-She remained unmarried and had no children.
+She had remained unmarried and had no children.